-The Agency attached an updated draft version of the CP Handbook to the Plan in Appendix H.
+The Agency attached an updated draft version Updated redline and final versions of the CP Handbook to the Planare included in Appendix H.

 9.4.2.
 Illinois Shines Program Requirements

 In addition to being outlined in this Plan, program requirements for participants in Illinois Shines are detailed in the Consumer Protection Handbook (discussed above), Program Guidebook, and Contract Requirements.
 Approved Vendors and Designees are required to be familiar with and comply with all program requirements in order to remain in good standing with the Program.